Indentation of an elastic arch on a frictional substrate: Pinning, unfolding and snapping: Numerical simulation

 \subsection{Results}

-The results of the systematic numerical investigation are presented in Fig. ~\ref{Fig2} (a).
+The results of a systematic numerical investigation in the low-force regime are presented in Fig.~\ref{Fig2} (a).
 We observe three distinct mechanical phases depending on the parameters $(\Phi, \mu)$.

-We first focus on the frictionless case ($\mu=0$) shown in Fig.~\ref{Fig2}(a).
+First, we focus on the frictionless case.
+See the $\mu=0$ line in Fig.~\ref{Fig2} (a).
 For a shallow arch ($\Phi<\Phi_c$), where $\Phi_c$ is determined as follows, the two ends slip outward ($\Delta_x>0)$ as soon as the arch is loaded at its center.
-We define this phase as "unfolding.”
-A typical force vs. displacement curve for the unfolding phase is shown in Fig.~\ref{Fig2}(b) (i).
-For a low force regime, the force increases linearly with the vertical displacement $\Delta_y (\ll L)$.
-With increasing vertical displacement, the force increased but deviated from the linear slope, whereas the two ends continued to slip outwards [Fig.~\ref{Fig2}(b–i) and Fig.~\ref{Fig2}(c-i)].

-In contrast, for a deep arch, i.e., $\Phi>\Phi_c$, the two ends initially slip inward ($\Delta_x<0$); we define this phase as "folding.”
-The force in the folding phase also initially exhibits a linear increase with vertical displacement but then increased rapidly because of self-avoiding interactions [Fig.~\ref{Fig2}(b-iii) and \ref{Fig2}(c-iii)].
-The boundary between the folding and unfolding phases is $\Phi_c\approx 142^{\circ}$ for $\mu=0$.
+We define this phase as ``unfolding.''
+In contrast, for a deep arch, i.e., $\Phi>\Phi_c$, the two ends initially slip inward ($\Delta_x<0$); we define this phase as ``folding.''
+The boundary between the folding and unfolding phases for $\mu=0$ is $\Phi_c\approx 142^{\circ}$.

+Next, when frictional interactions occur between the arch and the substrate, the phase diagram bifurcates, resulting in the emergence of the third phase, which we define as ``pinning.''
+See the $\mu>0$ region in Fig.~\ref{Fig2} (a).
+In the pinning phase, both ends of the arch remain immobile during the indentation.
+In Fig.~\ref{Fig2} (a), the pinning phase expands as $\mu$ increases and prevails in the diagram for a sufficiently large friction.
 In addition, the folding phase disappears when $\mu>\mu_c \approx 0.42$.
-In the next section, we develop an analytical argument to corroborate these numerical findings and show that $\Phi_c$ and $\mu_c$ are, in fact, universal numbers in the sense that they are independent of any material parameters, such as Young's modulus of the arch.
+In the following section, we develop an analytical argument to corroborate these numerical findings and show that $\Phi_c$ and $\mu_c$ are universal numbers in the sense that they are independent of any material parameter, such as the Young's modulus of the arch.

+In Fig.~\ref{Fig2}(b), the typical force vs. displacement curves for the three phases are shown for $\mu=0.2$.
+In the case of unfolding [Fig.~\ref{Fig2}(b) (i)], the force increases linearly with the vertical displacement $\Delta_y (\ll L)$.
+With increasing vertical displacement, the force increases but deviates from the linear slope, whereas the two ends continue to slip outward [Fig.~\ref{Fig2}(b–i) and Fig.~\ref{Fig2}(c-i)].
+In the case of folding [Fig.~\ref{Fig2}(b) (ii)], the force initially exhibits a linear increase with the vertical displacement, but then increases rapidly because of self-avoiding interactions [Fig.~\ref{Fig2}(b-ii)].
+Note that the force curve shows irregular variations owing to the frictional contact between the arch and the susbstrate [Fig.~\ref{Fig2}(c-ii)].